 By Madeline Bocaro

-Coincidentally, the Museum of Modern Art unwittingly hosted both young female artists’ self-proclaimed exhibitions.
-Yoko’s phantom 1971 MoMA exhibition for which she printed a catalogue, released flies in the sculpture garden and filmed people’s reactions became a reality in 2015 with the retrospective Yoko Ono – One Woman Show 1960-1971.
+Yoko’s staged a phantom 1971 MoMA exhibition for which she printed a catalogue, released flies in the sculpture garden and filmed people’s reactions.
+Her conceptual exhibition became a reality in 2015 with the retrospective Yoko Ono – One Woman Show 1960-1971 at MoMA.

 Yoko @ MoMA – One Woman Show 1960-1971 (2015)

-Kusama stood in MoMA’s sculpture garden, amidst hundreds of mirrored balls which she proclaimed her Narcissus Garden, selling them cheaply to passers-by, showing her disdain for the commercialism of art.
-Her signs read, “Your Narcissism for Sale”.
+Kusama also staged her own MoMA exhibition in the same location in 1966.
+She stood in MoMA’s sculpture garden amidst hundreds of mirrored balls which she proclaimed to be her Narcissus Garden, selling them cheaply to passers-by, showing her disdain for the commercialism of art.
+She made signs which read, “Your Narcissism for Sale”.
 Kusama wore a gold kimono with a silver obi for the occasion.
-She was quickly shut down by management.
-She performed the same piece, also uninvited at the Venice Biennale in 1966.
-Biennale officials put a stop to her ‘peddling’.
-However, her installation and interactive performance grabbed most of the international headlines!
-Narcissus Garden was recently re-created in the Rockaways in the summer of 2018, sponsored by MoMA.
+The event was quickly shut down by the museum’s management.
+Decades later, Narcissus Garden was re-created as Narcissus Garden 1966-Present – in the Rockaways in summer 2018.
+It was sponsored by MoMA.

 She also wore her best dresses during her performances of Cut Piece, wherein spectators were incited to cut away pieces of her clothing with scissors.
 Yoko’s art is off the wall – literally!
 It is on the ceiling, on the floor, in the sky and in your mind.
 You can step on it, burn it, mend it, cut a hole, or let the evening light go through.
 Much of her art is invisible; a wind, a whisper, a scream – it’s all in your mind.

 Open Your Box – Yoko’s Box of Smile